Patent Application Process: How to Streamline a Nonprovisional Utility Patent Application

 In most cases, the first letter from the examiner is a non-final Office Action.
 The non-final Office Action will likely contain claim rejections based on prior art references as well as rejections based on indefinite claim language.
 If you’re applying for a software or business method patent, you may also receive a rejection under Section 101 on the grounds that your invention is ineligible for patent protection.

-How much does it cost file an Office Action response?
+How much does an Office Action response cost?

 The cost for responding to an Office Action will depend largely upon the nature of the rejections and the number of prior art references.
 The more prior art references to argue against, the greater the cost.
 Section 112 indefinite rejections are typically simpler and cheaper to resolve.

-Accordingly, the cost of an Office Action response can range from under $1,000 to $2,900, not including any USPTO fees.
+Accordingly, the cost of an Office Action response can range from under $1,000 to over $3,000, not including any USPTO fees.
 The most common USPTO fees for Office Action responses include fees for extensions of time and excess claims.

 When must an Office Action Response be filed?

-What are the ongoing costs of the patent application process?
+What are the ongoing costs after your nonprovisional utility patent application is filed?

 Notice of Allowance